 - Exceptional: 800 to 850 points

-Are you ready to take your credit score from “very good” to exceptional?
-Use these tips and you’ll be able to get closer to a top-tier credit score.
+Are you ready to take your credit score from good to exceptional?
+Use these credit tips and tricks to demonstrate your financial responsibility to creditors and you’ll be able to get closer to a top-tier credit score and establish good credit.

 Your payment history makes up about 35% to 40% of your credit score.
-It’s the single most important factor when you determine your score.
+It’s the single most important factor in determining your credit score.
 Your score will go up if you always pay your credit card and other bills on time.
-A bunch of missed payments on your account means your score will go down.
+A long history of missed payments on your account means your score will go down.

-Credit utilization refers to how much of your available credit you use on a month-to-month basis and is a very important factor when it comes to your score.
+Credit utilization refers to how much of your available credit you use on a month-to-month basis.
+In other words, it is a very important factor when it comes to your score.

-Lenders look at your credit utilization as a ratio of used versus total credit.
-For example, if you have a credit card with a $10,000 limit and you put $3,000 on your card, you have a 30% credit utilization ratio.
+Lenders will look at your credit utilization as a ratio of used vs total credit.
+For example, if you have a credit card with a $10,000 limit and you put $3,000 on your card, you now have a 30% credit utilization ratio.

 Closing credit cards that you don’t use might seem like a natural next step.
 Unfortunately, this seemingly smart move can actually lower your credit score.
 When you close a line of credit that you already have open, it increases your utilization ratio, even if you spend the same amount of money.

-Lenders don’t like it when you apply for a lot of credit at once.
-This might mean that you’re about to take a big financial risk, which puts your ability to pay back your loans in jeopardy.
-A hard inquiry (when you authorize a creditor to look at your report) temporarily lowers your score.
+Lenders and creditors don’t like it when you apply for a lot of credit at once.
+This often implies that you’re about to take a big financial risk, which puts your ability to pay back your loans in jeopardy.
+A soft inquiry—which is when you authorize a creditor to look at your report—temporarily lowers your score.

 This typically isn’t a big deal and only results in a minor hit to your credit score.
-However, if you plan to apply for a big loan soon (like a student loan or a mortgage), you’ll want to limit your other inquiries.
+However, if you plan to apply for a big loan soon, like for a student loan or a mortgage, you’ll want to limit your other inquiries.
 Don’t apply for other sources of credit unless you absolutely need to.

 Are you doing everything right, yet your score still isn’t rising?
 There might be an error on your credit report that’s lowering your score.
-About one in every five people has at least one error on one of his credit reports.
+About one in every five people has at least one error on a credit report.

 The only way to find out if you have a mistake on your credit report is to view each one of your reports and read them yourself.
 Under the Fair Credit Reporting Act, you’re entitled to one free view of each of your credit reports every 12 months.
-You can get a copy of your TransUnion, Equifax and Experian report online at https://www.annualcreditreport.com.
+You can get a copy of your TransUnion, Equifax, and Experian reports online at the official annual credit reporting website.

 Request and download a copy of all three of your reports.
 Keep an eye out for inaccurate information.
 Some of the most common errors that lower your score include: